 Never manually enter email addresses into your lists

 If you've been to a networking event, it's likely that you now have business cards from a few new people rattling around in your pocket.
 It's tempting to put all of these new email addresses into your database to receive your marketing emails.
-But beware, these people haven't signed up to receive these type of emails.
+But beware, these people haven't signed up to receive these types of emails.

-Also, if anyone in your team enters email addresses manually into the database, they may make typos so you send emails to people who didn't sign up to receive them, or the email addresses may not exist.
+Also, if anyone in your team enters email addresses manually into the database, they may make typos, so you send emails to people who didn't sign up to receive them, or the email addresses may not exist.
 This can increase your bounce rate and increase your risk of getting blacklisted.

-If you want to add a contact to your marketing list, contact them in another way that directs them to a web page where they can opt in to your emails.
+If you want to add a contact to your marketing list, contact them in another way that directs them to a web page where they can opt-in to your emails.

 Validate any new email addresses